kokiqq/koki.xo.je/README.md

 #  My Portfolio Website

 Welcome to my **personal portfolio**!
 This website showcases my projects, skills, and ways to connect with me.
+-#  edit; (done this while at school) this portfolio has been uodated majorly. will fix when im home ig.
 ---

 ##  Technologies Used